Last Updated on15 minutes to read

 Businesses and shop owners realized pretty early on that they needed to work on their relationships to get repeat customers.
 Therefore, something else was needed in conjunction with transactional styles of marketing to better connect with customers.

 As a marketer, it’s important to believe that growth can be developed through hard work and dedication.
 This, however, can’t be done unless you’re in the correct mindset.
 Therefore, adapting to have a growth mindset can actually create motivation and productivity.
 Thus, can lead to a successful business and healthy relationships.

 Let’s cover some ideas that will help you get into the relationship marketing mindset.

 Mindset Idea 1: Thinking In the Customer’s Shoes

 It’s very easy for the business to get into the mindset that they know everything.
 Well, because for the most part this is true.
 The business, however, does not know how the customers feel.
-So, when you start walking in the customer’s shoes or looking through the customer’s perspective, you get a better understanding of the situation at hand.
+So, when you start walking in the customer’s shoes or looking from the customer’s perspective, you get a better understanding of the situation at hand.

 Sometimes you have to pull yourself back and filter your knowledge of your product.
 A simple way to do this is pretending to be the customer yourself by imagining you were unfamiliar with your product.
 This might make it easier for you to remember to treat them how you want to be treated.

 Think of how you would react if someone screwed up your order or if a service you bought didn’t turn out as planned.
 Use this logic to help you sympathize with the customer, and then provide them solutions.
 This will result in a much better outcome and can help you grow your relationship with that customer.

 Mindset Idea 2 – Customer Situation Checklists